 Club Structure and Philosophy

-Most teams play on Saturday mornings, but afternoon teams are available for U10 – U16 children who are engaged in other Saturday morning activities.
+Most teams play on Saturday mornings, but Saturday afternoon and Sunday morning teams are available for some age groups.

 The Club is affiliated with the North Shore Junior Cricket Association (NSJCA) and plays competing teams from the Upper North Shore through to Mosman.